-NOTES: It is NOT necessary to have studied Psychology at GCSE level but if you have achieved a Level 4 or below you will struggle with the subject as it is a big step up from GCSE.
+NOTES: It is NOT necessary to have studied Psychology at GCSE level.
+However, if you have studied the subject for GCSE, a Level 4 or above is required due to it being a big step-up.

 Will combine with any other courses